AlexeyGold2077/thispersondoesnotexist-downloader/README.md

 #### To use enter the following commands:
 `chmod +x download` - give permission to execute

-`mkdir persons` - create a folder for downloaded photos (not required if it already exists)
+`mkdir output` - create a folder for downloaded photos (not required if it already exists)

 `bash ./download` - run the program